-The program begins with nine four-week intensive basic science blocks, nine six-week system-based modules, a research methodology module and a clinical skills course.
-All preclinical modules are taught in OUM’s virtual classroom technologies that enable students to complete preclinical study from their own communities.
+The curriculum is divided into two main phases: pre-clinical and clinical.
+The pre-clinical phase, offered online, is preceded by a 12-week Introduction to Medicine prep course.
+The pre-clinical program begins with nine six-week intensive basic science blocks, nine six-week system-based modules, a research methodology module and a clinical skills course.
+All pre-clinical modules are taught with OUM’s virtual classroom technologies, enabling students to complete pre-clinical studies from their own communities.
 Preclinical modules are followed by 72 weeks of clinical training learning hands-on patient care in a teaching hospital, identical to traditional medical school settings.

 Many US medical schools have adapted their curricula to problem-based learning.
 This method uses a detailed patient scenario to present medical issues and problems that students work through to diagnose and treat, while at the same time, learning about the basic medical sciences that are pertinent to the disease or medical condition.
 For example, an asthma case would take students through diagnosis and treatment, then the physiology of respiration, the chemistry of how various treatments interact with the body, the anatomy of the lungs, and such subjects.